Reshi-aafaq/one-Shot-Attendance/README.md

-Download the model from https://www.kaggle.com/code/raafaq/face-recognition-using-vggface-transfer-learning/data named as "mod2" & paste it in this folder by then rename to "modelll"
+Download the model from https://www.kaggle.com/code/raafaq/face-recognition-using-vggface-transfer-learning/data named as "mod2" & paste it in this folder then rename to "modelll"
 You can find the scripted for training the model here https://www.kaggle.com/code/raafaq/face-recognition-using-vggface-transfer-learning/
 Please set your:
 app.config['MAIL_USERNAME'] = 'yourmail@gmail.com'